 For the player that went away, and then came back.
 Had this award existed a decade ago, past recipients would have included Peter Forsberg and Claude Lemieux.

-And the winner is…Brian Boyle of the Pittsburgh Penguins!
+And the winner is…Eric Staal of the Florida Panthers!

 Joe Thornton, Toronto Maple Leafs (2021)